Moon Moon Sen

-Moon Moon Sen, also credited as Moonmoon Sen (also Srimati Dev Varma, /bn/; born Srimati Sen; 28 March 1954), is an Indian actress and politician, known for her works in Hindi, Bengali, Malayalam, Kannada, Telugu, Tamil, and Marathi films.
+Moon Moon Sen (also Srimati Dev Varma, /bn/; born Srimati Sen; 28 March 1954), also credited as Moonmoon Sen, is an Indian actress and politician, known for her works in Hindi, Bengali, Malayalam, Kannada, Telugu, Tamil, and Gujarati films.
 She eventually starred in Bollywood films.
 She has appeared in 60 films and 40 television series.
 She has received Andhra Pradesh state Nandi Award for Best Supporting Actress in 1987, for her role in the film Sirivennela.
 Sen was a Member of Parliament in the 16th Lok Sabha from Bankura constituency from 2014 to 2019.

 Early life

 Moon Moon Sen was born in Calcutta (present-day Kolkata) to Bengali actress Suchitra Sen and Dibanath Sen. Her father, of Ballygunge Place, was the son of one of the wealthiest businessmen of Kolkata, Adinath Sen. Her great-grandfather Dinanath Sen was the Diwan or a Minister of the Maharaja of Tripura.

 She was educated at Loreto Convent, Shillong and at Loreto House, Calcutta.
 She completed her graduation from Somerville College, Oxford and received her master's degree in Comparative Literature from Jadavpur University, Calcutta.

 As a child, Sen learnt drawing from Jamini Roy, one of India's greatest artists.
 She loves paintings and collecting antiques.
 In an interview in 2000, she said she taught at Ballygunge Govt High School for a year and then taught graphics at Chitrabani, a school teaching film techniques.
 She was also active in social work and even thought about adopting a baby, even before she was married.
 Sen taught English at a well known Boys' school (Ballygunge Govt.
 High School) in Kolkata before joining films.